williamskyfurs/astrocosmos-craftyard/craftyard/README.md

 # Known Problems

+- If there's a crash with problem "ticking", you may need to install/activate Neruina mod

 ## Schematic Problems
 - If your schematic pasted uncomplete, and there's warning:
     > "Schematic had 0000 fatal errors

     Then, you may need to acces the world folder and find the VMod config folder located in /serverconfig.
 In the config file, you will find:
     ```
+    ...
     [VModConfig.Schematics]
 	#No Comment
 	#Range: > 0
 	TIMEOUT_TIME = 250
+    ...
     ```
     Change the TIMEOUT_TIME value, while the value must be greater than zero.

+    > ![WARNING]
+    > This might need more allocated RAM

+- If you were pasting schematic, and then suddenly crashed with the problem "ticking"

+    Then, you may need to change you may need to acces the world folder and find the VMod config folder located in /serverconfig.
+In the config file, you will find:
+    ```
+    ...
+    [VModConfig.Schematics]
+    ...
+	#Allows ships to be created over several ticks (so that if you have a huge ship it won't freeze server).
+May be incompatible with some mods though.
+	ALLOW_CHUNK_PLACEMENT_INTERRUPTION = false
+	#Allows ships to be updated over several ticks (so that if you have a huge ship it won't freeze server).
+May be incompatible with some mods though.
+	ALLOW_CHUNK_UPDATE_INTERRUPTION = false
+    ...
+    ```
+    Change `ALLOW_CHUNK_PLACEMENT_INTERRUPTION` and `ALLOW_CHUNK_UPDATE_INTERRUPTION` from true to false

     > ![WARNING]
     > This might need more allocated RAM